Praniti03/BlinkIt-Dashboard/README.md

 •	Analyze overall sales performance and customer ratings

-•	Evaluate product- and outlet-level performance
+•	Evaluate product and outlet-level performance

 •	Understand how factors such as fat content, outlet size, and location influence sales